 Having secured a place in the Premier League after an outstanding performance in the 2022-2023 EFL Championship, Sheffield United has established a firm place in professional soccer circles.
 Often referred to as ‘the Blades,’ the name provides a glimpse into the club’s symbolism.

-The Sheffield United emblem is a confirmation of its nickname, featuring an eye-catching design.
+The Sheffield United emblem confirms its nickname and features an eye-catching design.
 In the center of the emblem are two intertwined sabers, whose blades form the letter X, located on the contrasting cloth of a deep black circle.
-Next to these powerful martial symbols is a rose, a symbolic image often associated with the United Kingdom’s deep heritage.
+A rose is next to these powerful martial symbols, a symbolic image often associated with the United Kingdom’s deep heritage.

 The genesis of the Sheffield United symbol can be traced back to the city’s coat of arms, reflecting the club’s deep connection to Sheffield.
-After the arrival of Jimmy Sirrel to the club’s management, the design of the emblem underwent a dramatic change.
+The emblem’s design changed dramatically after Jimmy Sirrel arrived in the club’s management.
 Featuring the iconic Yorkshire rose, a striking red and black color combination, and symbolic double blades, the updated crest was the creative calling card of Jimmy Hagan, a former player at the club.

 Tottenham Hotspur

 Tottenham Hotspur Football Club is an enduring testament to the history of soccer.
-The emblem of the club, located in the bustling Tottenham district in the heart of London, is symbolized by a distinctive rooster perched confidently on a soccer ball.
-Below him is the inscription “Tottenham Hotspur,” giving the emblem an additional personality.
+The club’s emblem in the bustling Tottenham district in the heart of London symbolizes a distinctive rooster perched confidently on a soccer ball.
+Below him is the inscription “Tottenham Hotspur” below him, giving the emblem an additional personality.

 The term “spurs” reveals an interesting connection to fighting roosters.
 These birds, known for their vigor and tenacity, explain the choice of the club’s emblem.